-In keeping with MTSA's drug-free environment, applicants are required to sign a statement relative to substance abuse prior to interview and enrollment and are expected to refrain from substance abuse as students.
+In keeping with MTSA's drug-free environment, accepted applicants are required to sign a statement relative to substance abuse prior to interview and enrollment and are expected to refrain from substance abuse as students.

-Students are also expected to be good citizens; consequently, ALL applicants are required to complete a form, indicating any charge, arrest, or conviction of a felony or misdemeanor, other than a minor traffic violation, even if they have been told that such a charge, arrest, or conviction has been expunged from their record (since some affiliates perform federal-level background checks, which reveal all charges, arrests, and convictions, even if expunged at another level).
+Students are also expected to be good citizens.
+Consequently, ALL applicants are required to complete a form, indicating any charge, arrest, or conviction of a felony or misdemeanor, other than a minor traffic violation, even if they have been told that such a charge, arrest, or conviction has been expunged or dismissed from their record (Affiliates perform federal-level background checks, which reveal all charges, arrests, and convictions, even if expunged or dismissed at another level).